Challenges of Generative AI - Short & Long Term | HCLTech

 Permissible or non-permissible: From copyright issues to data privacy and safety of content, the use of content without consent in AI models raises multiple immediate concerns.

-This is further enhanced by GenAI, with tools that widen the horizon of risks related to the large amounts of scrapped text, sounds, codes and images from the internet.
+This is further enhanced by GenAI, with AI tools that widen the horizon of risks related to the large amounts of scrapped text, sounds, codes and images from the internet.

 “The basic idea of AI fairness is that the model should not discriminate between different individuals or groups from the protected attribute class.
 Protected attributes (for example race, gender, age, religion) arean input feature, which should not affect the decision making of the models solely.
 In the context of fairness, the concern stays mainly with unwanted bias that places privileged groups at a systematic advantage and unprivileged groups at a systematic disadvantage,” adds Dr. Malik.